StSchnell/Data-Center-Automation/README.md

 To use this library in your code it is necessary to add `load("url.class.js");` at the beginning of the program.
 After that, all functions can be used seamlessly.

+### Zip Class

+VCF Automation offers a ZipWriter class, which contains a set of functions to handle string data in the context of compressed zip files.
+To use these methods outside of VCF Automation, a [library is available here to emulate the ZipWriter class](https://github.com/StSchnell/Data-Center-Automation/blob/main/zip.class.js).
+A ZipReader class is also available, to read the contents of the generated zip files.

+To use this library in your code it is necessary to add `load("zip.class.js");` at the beginning of the program.
+After that, all functions can be used seamlessly.

 ## Libraries

 It is possible to use [JavaScript libraries](JavaScriptLibraries.md).
 By using libraries we create the possibility to extend the range of functions in a simple way.